-If you live in a location that assess sales tax on purchases, you will be required to pay sales tax from your earnings on Turo.
+If you live in a location that assess sales tax on renting activities, you will be required to pay sales tax from your earnings on Turo.
 However, if you are wondering if you will need to pay sales tax on a new vehicle that you purchase exclusively for business, then the answer is generally no.

 How Much Is Sales Tax?

 The amount of sales tax that you will pay will depend on the city or town in which you operate your Turo business.
 These rates can range from 0% in states that do not charge sales tax to as much as nearly 10% in other states that charge both state and local taxes.
 A breakdown of the states that charge rental car taxes and the departments that are responsible for collecting these taxes can be found here.

 Sales taxes are state and sometimes county and local taxes are paid to the appropriate revenue office based on where you live and operate your Turo business.
 Most states offer web file services that you can use to pay the sales tax owed from your Turo earnings.